dannagle/PacketSender/README.md

 1. Build!
 Qt is the only dependency!

 ### Build for Linux
 Here is the sequence of commands for Ubuntu 15.04.
 Please adapt to your Linux platform.
 Packet Sender requires no additional libraries beyond the stock Qt SDK.
+I have been told there are build issues with stock Fedora.
+If a Fedora wizard can get it to properly compile, please let me know, and I'll add your instuctions.

 If you are feeling adventurous, feel free to build from the master branch.
+It contains the latest stable build.
+The development branch should probably be avoided.

 ```
 sudo apt-get update